a432511/breadwallet/README.md

 event your device is damaged or lost you can restore your wallet on a new device using your backup phrase.
 Be sure to enable a passcode on your device and use [remote erase](http://www.apple.com/icloud/find-my-iphone.html#activation-lock) if it is lost or stolen.
-Future versions of breadwallet will also include a secondary passcode on the app itself.
+Future versions of vertlet will also include a secondary passcode on the app itself.

 ![screenshot2](/images/screenshot2.jpg)

-breadwallet is open source and available under the terms of the MIT license.
+vertlet is open source and available under the terms of the MIT license.
-Source code is available at https://github.com/a432511/breadwallet
+Source code is available at https://github.com/a432511/vertlet

 **WARNING:** installation on jailbroken devices is strongly discouraged